Heroes-Academy/Intro-to-Python-Spring-2016/docs/source/info.rst

 When does this course meet?
 ---------------------------

-Intro to Python will meet from 11:30 AM to 1:30 PM on the following Sundays:
+The Intro to Python course will meet from 11:30 AM to 1:30 PM on the following Sundays:

 - April 10, 17, 24
 - May 1, 8, 15, 22